WodenWang820118/nx-ng-nest-electron/README.md

 npm run make
 ```

-The command generates a zip file and it's for windows.
+The command generates a zip file and it's for Windows machine.
 Please change the settings in the `forge.config.js` to build the app according to the OS.